 The Travel Journal not only keeps you focused all year long, it creates a lasting memory of everything your child has learned and created in geography!

-Remember, this geography curriculum for homeschool has activities on a variety of levels.
+Remember, this homeschool geography curriculum has geography activities on a variety of levels.
 Sometimes things are noted as best for older students, and other times it is assumed the teacher will adapt things to the ages and abilities of the students.
 Use the activities that work best for your student(s)!